vuestorefront/magento2/docs/installation-setup/configure-integration.md

 ### 4. Configure default cookies settings

 Vue Storefront app uses different cookies but all share the same default config.
-To adjust the configuration you have to modify `middleware.config.js`.
+To adjust the configuration you have to add `env` variable, which is the recommended way, or modify `middleware.config.js`.
 Once done, rebuild your application.

 ```js